formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

 ## The Tab key

 The Tab key is a useful tool in the REPL, which you can use for autocompletion and to see what is available in the current scope.
-For example, if you type `pr` and then press Tab, the REPL will show you all the available commands, beginning with `pr`.
+For example, if you type `pr` and then press Tab, the REPL will show you all the available commands beginning with `pr`.
 You can also see the namespace of a package by typing e.g., Base.<tab><tab>.
 If there is only a single possibility, the REPL will automatically complete the command for you.
 Try it out!

 ## Summary